Fela Kuti: Music

 There are clear, audible musical similarities between Kuti's compositions and the work of electric-era Miles Davis, Sly Stone and Afrofunk pioneer Orlando Julius, as well as the approach to modality pioneered by Davis and Coltrane, as expressed in the funk idiom.

 Kuti's band was notable for featuring two baritone saxophones when most groups only used one.
 This is a common technique in African and African-influenced musical styles and can be seen in funk and hip hop.
 There were always two or more guitarists.
 The electric West African style guitar in Afrobeat bands is a key part of the sound, and is used to give basic structure, playing a repeating chordal/melodic statement, riff, or groove.
-In style's like soukous and juju, there might be guitars playing similar roles but allowed to improvise melodically through at least some sections of a given piece.
-One of Kuti's main innovations especially during his 70's heyday was to have the all three guitars (bass, rhythm and tenor) maintain one pattern each with no deviation for the whole runtime of a piece, though some songs might have contrasting intro's, or modulations into a different key.
+In styles like soukous and juju, there might be guitars playing similar roles but allowed to improvise melodically through at least some sections of a given piece.
+One of Kuti's main innovations especially during his 70's heyday was to have all three of the guitars (bass, rhythm and tenor) maintain one pattern each with no deviation for the whole runtime of a piece, though some songs might have contrasting intros or modulations into a different key.

 Some elements often present in Kuti's music are the call-and-response within the chorus and figurative but simple lyrics.
 His songs were also very long, at least 10–15 minutes in length, and many reached 20 or 30 minutes, while some unreleased tracks would last up to 45 minutes when performed live.
 Their length was one of many reasons that his music never reached a substantial degree of popularity outside Africa.
 His LP records frequently had one 30-minute track per side.
-Typically there is an "instrumental introduction" jam section of the song roughly 10–15 minutes long before Kuti starts singing the "main" part of the song, featuring his lyrics and singing, for another 10–15 minutes.
+Typically, there is an "instrumental introduction" jam section of the song—roughly 10 to 15 minutes long—before Kuti starts singing the "main" part of the song, featuring his lyrics and singing, for another 10 to 15 minutes.
 On some recordings, his songs are divided into two parts: Part 1 being the instrumental, and Part 2 adding in vocals.

 Kuti's songs are mostly sung in Nigerian Pidgin English, although he also performed a few songs in the Yoruba language.
 His main instruments were the saxophone and the keyboards, but he also played the trumpet, electric guitar, and the occasional drum solo.
-Kuti refused to perform songs again after he had already recorded them, which hindered his popularity outside Africa.
+Kuti refused to perform songs again after he had already recorded them.

 The subject of Kuti's songs tended to be very complex.
 They regularly challenged common received notions in the manner of political commentary through song.
 Many of his songs also expressed a form of parody and satire.
 The main theme he conveyed through his music was the search for justice through exploration of political and social topics that affected the common people.